toanppp/go-clean-tx/README.md

 .
 ├── ...
 ├── internal
-│   ├── domain                          # Domain: entity, data model, domain services, interfaces │   ├── port                            # Port: interface for communicating between layers │   │   └── mock
+│   ├── domain              # Domain: entity, data model
+│   ├── port                # Port: interface for communicating between layers │   │   └── mock
-│   ├── infrastructure                  # External elements with which the application communicates, both input and output │   │   ├── http                        # Entry point: an API with REST or GraphQL, messaging with RabbitMQ or via the command line, etc.
+│   ├── infrastructure      # External elements with which the application communicates, both input and output │   │   ├── http            # Entry point: an API with REST or GraphQL, messaging with RabbitMQ or via CLI, etc.
 │   │   │   ├── gin
 │   │   │   └── presenter
-│   │   └── repo                        # Exit point: a relational database with PostgreSQL, non-relational with MongoDB, or also sending messages with RabbitMQ, etc.
+│   │   └── repo            # Exit point: a database with PostgreSQL, MongoDB, or sending messages with RabbitMQ, etc.
 │   │       ├── memory
 │   │       └── database
 │   └── usecase             # Business logic happens here
 └── ...
 ```